casper-ecosystem/cep-78-enhanced-nft/README.md

 ## Usage

-### Installing the Contract
+### Building the Contract

 The `main.rs` file within the contract provides the installer for the NFT contract.
-Users can compile the contract to Wasm using the `make build-contract` with the provided Makefile.
+Users can compile the contract to Wasm using the `make build-contract` command from the Makefile provided.

 The pre-built Wasm for the contract and all other utility session code can be found as part of the most current release.
-Users wishing to build the Wasm themselves can pull the code and the `make build-contract` provided in the included Makefile.
-Please note, however, that as part of building the contract, you will need to install `wasm-strip`.
+Users wishing to build the Wasm themselves can pull the code and use the `make build-contract` command provided in the Makefile.
+Please note, however, that you must install `wasm-strip` to build the contract.

-The `call` method will install the contract with the necessary entrypoints and call the `init()` entrypoint to allow the contract to self initialize and setup the necessary state to allow for operation,
+The `call` method will install the contract with the necessary entrypoints and call the `init()` entrypoint, which allows the contract to self-initialize and set up the necessary state variables for operation.

+### Required Runtime Arguments

 The following are the required runtime arguments that must be passed to the installer session code to correctly install the NFT contract.
 For more information on the modalities that these arguments set, please refer to the [Modalities](/docs/modalities.md) documentation.